How to transition from SMTP to Office365 sync

 About the transition

-If you want to transition team inboxes to the Office 365 sync, you will need to be an admin to make the changes.
+If you want to transition team inboxes to the Office365 sync, you will need to be a Front admin and have the Office365 login credentials to make the changes.

 You will first remove the SMTP channel you've been using.
-Do not delete the inbox if you want to keep you conversation history in Front — just remove the channel.
+Do not delete the inbox if you want to keep your conversation history in Front — just remove the channel.
 You'll then add a new channel for that email account using the new sync channel option.
+See instructions below for the detailed steps.

 As long as you do not delete the inbox when you remove the channel, existing conversations in Front will not be affected when you make this switch.
 If you update a conversation (like archiving it) after you reconnect with sync, the conversation will sync that action at that time.